Connect. Share. Support.

 • Family Support Meeting

-The virtual Family Support Meeting occurs weekly, every Tuesday from 4:30pm-6:00pm MST.
+The virtual Family Support Meeting occurs weekly, every Tuesday from 6:00 pm to 7:30pm MST.
 This meeting provides families and friends of loved ones that are affected by substance use and/or mental health challenges with a safe space to engage with curiosity and compassion.
 Participation is voluntary, and we recognize that support looks different for everyone; you are welcome to join and share your experiences, or to take the space to listen mindfully to others.

 • C.R.A.F.T Family Training